bump-sh/docs/src/_guides/openapi/specification/v3.1/the-perfect-workflow.md

 end
 ```

-Running this contract testing is done whenever the existing test suite is run.
+Running this contract testing is done whenever the existing integration test suite is run.

 ```yaml
 # .github/workflows/tests.yaml